catspeed-cc/sd-webui-forge-docker/README.md

 ### CPU Only

 Simply run `docker compose up` as it will select automatically the `docker-compose.yml`.
 There is no configuring as far as I can tell.
-If otherwise please submit [issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)
+If otherwise please submit [catspeedcc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)

 ### Single GPU Only